lh3/ropebwt3/README.md

 assemblies on both strands (~600 billion characters in input).
 The following methods were evaluated:

-* `rb3 build`: construct BWT from input FASTA files with `ropebwt3 build`.
+* `rb3 build`: construct BWT from input FASTA files with `ropebwt3 build -t48`.
 This is the only method here that does not use working disk space.

 * `rb3 merge`: merge 100 BWTs constructed from 100 FASTA files, respectively.
-  Constructing the BWT for one human genome takes 10-12 minutes, which is not counted in the table.
+  Constructing the BWT for one human genome takes around 10 minutes, which is not counted in the table.

 * `grlBWT`: construct BWT using [grlBWT][grlbwt].
 We need to concatenate all